opsschool/curriculum/networking_101.rst

 Private address space (:rfc:`1918`)
 ===================================

-Certian ranges of addresses were reserved for private networks.
+Certain ranges of addresses were reserved for private networks.
 Using this address space you cannot communicate with public machines without a NAT gateway or proxy.
 There are three reserved blocks:

 ============== ===================== =============== ==============